-Carter also is edging very close to the SEA Record which is held by Batulmai Rajakumar of Malaysia set in the 1985 Asian Championships in Jakarta.
+Carter is also edging very close to the SEA Record held by Batulmai Rajakumar of Malaysia, set in the 1985 Asian Championships in Jakarta.

-Carter who has a 400 PB of 48.66, compared to Lozada who was a 49-sec runner.
-Carter representing the University of Iowa had to bypass the Asian Championships.
+Carter has a 400 PB of 48.66, compared to Lozada, who was a 49-sec runner.
+As a result, Carter representing the University of Iowa had to bypass the Asian Championships.